 - A holder of a pass degree with at least five (5) years of relevant work experience.

-- Any other qualification accepted by the Senate as equivalent to any of the above.
+- Any other qualification accepted by Senate as equivalent to any of the above.

-- Applicants who have completed equivalent Masters course units at other Senate recognized universities may, with the approval of the Senate, be allowed to transfer credits up to one third (four) course units into their program.
+- Applicants who have completed equivalent Masters course units at other Senate recognized universities may, with the approval of the Senate, be allowed to transfer credits up to one third (six) core course units into their programme.

 - Students desiring to receive credit for any prior course units done will need to make a formal request, which includes:

-- A list of the University of Nairobi (UON) course units for which the student is interested in getting credit;
+- A list of the University of Nairobi (UON) core course units for which the student is requesting credits transfer;

 - Official transcripts, indicating courses that may be equivalent and;

 - Description and syllabus/outlines for the courses previously taken and passed.
-In addition, there may be an exemption examination.
+Besides, there may be an exemption examination.

-- All those seeking to transfer credits will be required to pay an appropriate fee as per the university credit transfer policy.
+- All those seeking to transfer credits will be required to pay an appropriate fee.

 Fees and Funding